Fairy Queen: Modern literature

 In The Little White Bird, the predecessor to Peter Pan, author J. M. Barrie identifies Queen Mab as the name of the benign and helpful fairy queen.
 In Disney's series of films based on Tinker Bell, branching out from their adaptation of Peter Pan, the fairy ruler is Queen Clarion.

 In L. Frank Baum's Oz books, Queen Lurline is an otherworldly fairy queen who played a role in the creation of the Land of Oz.
-An unnamed Queen of the Fairies also features in Baum's book The Life and Adventures of Santa Claus.
+An unnamed Queen of the Fairies also features in Baum's book The Life and Adventures of Santa Claus, and is named Lulea in Baum's Queen Zixi of Ix.

 In Brandon Mull's Fablehaven series, the Fairy Queen is an essential part of the plot.
 Although she rules over the fairies, she is actually a unicorn capable of taking humanoid form.

 The character Erza Scarlet from Hiro Mashima's Fairy Tail earned the alias "Titania" due to her power.

 In Foxglove Summer, part of the Rivers of London series, the protagonist Peter Grant is captured by the Fairy Queen and taken off to her Kingdom (an alternative reality or Otherworld where Britain is still covered with a massive unbroken primeval forest, with no sign of the familiar towns and villages).

-In Julie Kagawa’s Iron Fey series, Titania and Mab are rival queens of the Summer and Winter Courts.
-Oberon’s half-human daughter, Meghan Chase, eventually becomes queen of the Iron Court.
+In Julie Kagawa's Iron Fey series, Titania and Mab are rival queens of the Summer and Winter Courts.
+Oberon's half-human daughter, Meghan Chase, eventually becomes queen of the Iron Court.

+Diana Wynne Jones's Fire and Hemlock is a modern reimagining of the ballads of Tam Lin and Thomas the Rhymer, in which the Fairy Queen is known as Mrs Laurel Perry Lynn.